Error: Contact form not found.

 1. Income Verification Documentation – Gather six months of pay stubs, tax returns (2 years), and proof of all income sources including benefits, pensions, or rental income

-2. Debt Threshold Calculation – Compile complete creditor list with balances to verify total debt remains under $2,750,000 combined limit
+2. Debt Threshold Calculation – Compile a complete creditor list with balances to evaluate whether total debt falls within applicable Chapter 13 eligibility limits

 3. Credit Counseling Completion – Complete mandatory credit counseling from approved agency within 180 days before filing